Peter Pan (play and novel): Plot summary

-Although the character appeared previously in Barrie's book The Little White Bird, the play and its novelisation contain the story of Peter Pan mythos that is best known.
-The two versions differ in some details of the story, but have much in common.
-In both versions Peter makes night-time calls on the Darlings' house in Bloomsbury, listening in on Mrs. Mary Darling's bedtime stories by the open window.
+The play and its novelisation differ in some details of the story, but have much in common.
+In both versions, Peter Pan makes night-time calls on the Darlings' house in Bloomsbury, listening in on Mrs. Mary Darling's bedtime stories by the open window.
 One night Peter is spotted and, while trying to escape, he loses his shadow.
-On returning to claim it, Peter wakes Mary's daughter, Wendy Darling.
-Wendy succeeds in re-attaching his shadow to him, and Peter learns that she knows many bedtime stories.
-He invites her to Neverland to be a mother to his gang, the Lost Boys, children who were lost in Kensington Gardens.
-Wendy agrees, and her brothers John and Michael go along.
+On returning to claim it, Peter accidentally wakes Mary's daughter, Wendy.
+She succeeds in re-attaching his shadow to him using thread and needle, and Peter learns that she knows many bedtime stories.
+He invites her to Neverland to be a mother to his gang, the Lost Boys, children who were lost when they fell out of their prams.
+Wendy agrees, and her younger brothers John and Michael go along.

-Their magical flight to Neverland is followed by many adventures.
-The children are blown out of the air by a cannon and Wendy is nearly killed by the Lost Boy Tootles.
-Peter and the Lost Boys build a little house for Wendy to live in while she recuperates (a type of structure that to this day is called a Wendy house).
-Soon John and Michael adopt the ways of the Lost Boys.
+After their magical flight to Neverland, the children are blown out of the air by a pirate cannon.
+Wendy is nearly shot and killed by the Lost Boy Tootles because Peter's fairy companion, Tinker Bell, is jealous of her and tricks him into thinking that she is a bird.
+The only reason that Wendy is spared is because she is protected by an acorn pendant she wears around her neck given to Wendy by Peter in exchange for a "kiss" (actually a thimble) she gave him.
+Peter and the Lost Boys build a little house for Wendy to live in while she recuperates.
+Soon John and Michael adopt the ways of the Lost Boys and all three of the Darling siblings begin to forget their parents and home.

-Peter welcomes Wendy to his underground home, and she immediately assumes the role of mother figure.
-Peter takes the Darlings on several adventures, the first truly dangerous one occurring at Mermaids' Lagoon.
-At Mermaids' Lagoon, Peter and the Lost Boys save the Indian chief's daughter, Tiger Lily, and become involved in a battle with the pirates, including the evil Captain Hook, Peter's nemesis.
+Peter welcomes Wendy to his underground home, and she assumes the role of mother figure.
+Peter takes the Darlings on several adventures.
+At Mermaids' Lagoon, Peter and the Lost Boys save the Redskin Chief's daughter, Tiger Lily, from Marooner's Rock and become involved in a battle with the pirates, including Captain Hook, Peter's nemesis.
 He is named after the hook that replaced his right hand that Peter cut off in a fight.
 From thereon, Hook has been hunted by the crocodile which ate his hand after it fell into the water and now wants to eat the rest of him.
 The crocodile also swallowed a ticking clock, so Hook is wary of all ticking sounds.
 Peter is wounded when Hook claws him.
-He believes he will die, stranded on a rock when the tide is rising, but he views death as "an awfully big adventure".
-Luckily, the Neverbird allows him to use her nest as a boat, and Peter sails home.
+He believes he will die, as the tide rises and Marooner's Rock will become submerged.
+However, "the Neverbird", a nearby mother bird, allows him to use her nest as a boat and Peter sails home.